mammykins/tep-classifier-poc/README.md

 This repository contains a **Minimum Viable Product (MVP)** for implementing automated comment analysis on large volumes of institutional feedback, such as surveys collected from pupils, employees, or other stakeholders.
 The system uses a zero-shot approach to immediately classify free-text comments (simulated here as student feedback) into actionable categories, like **positive** or **negative** sentiment.

+The data is simulated (made-up comments) for demonstration purposes, but the architecture is designed to be easily adaptable to real-world datasets.

 ## Technical Approach

 This pipeline is built using modern NLP tooling, emphasizing structured output and low-overhead deployment.